 The Charles Sturt University Regional Archives collection, which spans over 4500 linear metres, is managed as five distinct parts: University Records, State Archives, Regional Records, The Page Research Centre Collection, and Genealogical Resources.

 Our Search Room on the South Campus of the University is available to staff, students and the general public for research into the people, places and stories of the Riverina and Murray regions of New South Wales.

-The archival collections have varying accession conditions, so it is important to contact us before making arrangements to visit.
+The archival collections have varying access conditions, so it is important to contact us before making arrangements to visit.
 And please see our Services page for more information about visiting the archives and requesting research help.

 We are responsible for managing the archives of the University's divisions, offices, faculties and schools.
 We are also the caretakers of records from the precursor educational institutions of the University, stretching back to 1896.